 Slip and fall incidents can result in serious injuries.
 Victims often sustain head injuries, broken bones, back and neck injuries, and more.
 Depending on the severity of their injury, a victim may require extensive medical treatment and face a long recovery.
 During this time they may be unable to work, compounding financial and emotional stress.

 If you were injured in a slip and fall accident stemming from another person’s carelessness, you may be able to make a compensation claim.
 While it is true that some cases end with substantial settlements or awards, the amount an injured person is entitled to depends on the specific situation and medical evidence obtained.
 Here’s what you should know in order to manage your expectations.

 The case assessment

-The first step (after you’ve reported the fall and received medical attention) is to consult a qualified personal injury lawyer.
+The first step (after you’ve reported the fall and received medical attention) is to consult a qualified personal injury lawyer in Sydney.
 Choose one equipped with the skills and experience to evaluate your circumstances.
 He or she will assess:

 - the cause of the slip and fall accident;

 - the extent of costs incurred for medical treatment, hospitalisation, rehabilitation and so forth;

 To facilitate this process, when meeting with a lawyer you should bring the following:

 - CCTV footage (if available).
 Following a slip and fall injury, always make enquiries about whether the incident was captured on CCTV and if so, ask the occupier not to delete the footage;

 - clear photographs of the possible causes of the accident and the conditions at the scene depicting the cause of your injury;